arpitbbhayani/articles/blogs/fractional-cascading.md

 ## Complexity
 We are performing binary search just once on the list of size `k * n` hence, the time complexity of this approach is `O(log(kn))` which is a huge improvement over the k-binary searches approach where it was `O(klog(n))`.

-This approach, unlike k-binary searches, requires an additional space of `O(kn)`.
+This approach, unlike k-binary searches, requires an additional space of `O(k.kn)` since each element holds `k` item position tuple and there are in all `k * n` elements.

 Fractional cascading is something that gives us the best of both worlds by creating bridges between the lists and narrowing the scope of binary searches on subsequent iterations.
 Let's find out how.